The Qosmio under review is only offered in one configuration at this time, with the part number of G45-AV680. It has the following specifications:

 The keyboard on the Qosimo felt large enough for comfortable typing, but could have had a dedicated number pad if the designers had relocated the volume dial and media controls.
 With its current layout there is plenty of extra whitespace around the entire typing surface to keep things uncluttered.
 The typing surface felt very solid and supported, and flexed much less than the rest of the body.
 Keystrokes required minimal pressure to recognize a key press, keeping my wrists stress free while writing.
 Typing was also quiet compared to some keyboards, so clacking away in a quiet room is not a concern.

 The touchpad surface is large (3”x1.8”) allowing plenty of control in games and other mouse intensive activities.
 The two mouse control buttons provide a positive click when pressed, although I do prefer touchpad buttons with more travel.
 The fingerprint reader on this notebook was located between the buttons, staying out of the way during normal use.
+Performance and Benchmarks With only one Qosmio G45 configuration at the moment, you are limited to the base configuration.
+This leaves you with the fast, but nowhere near top end, Intel T7300.
+As such, some processor intensive benchmarks came up less than laptops well under its price bracket.

 0 comments: